Someguy123/hivefeed-js/README.md

-Steem Feed JS
+Hive Feed JS
 ============

-This is a STEEM Price Feed for witnesses on the [STEEM Network](https://steem.io).
-It's written in Node.JS and uses Steemit's [Steem-JS](https://github.com/steemit/steem-js).
+This is a Hive Price Feed for witnesses on the [HIVE Network](https://hive.io).
+It's written in Node.JS and uses Hive's [Hive-JS](https://www.npmjs.com/package/@hiveio/hive-js).

-Recommended NodeJS version: v8.11.4
+Recommended NodeJS version: v12.19.0

 Installation
 ========